 In chapter Risk Analysis of the directors' report, the Board of Directors describes the procedures in respect of the risk of fraud and non-compliance with laws and regulations.
 As part of our audit, we have gained insights into the Company and its business environment, and assessed the design and implementation of the Company's risk management in relation to fraud and non-compliance.
 Our procedures included, among other things, assessing the Company's code of conduct and whistleblowing procedures.
 Furthermore, we performed relevant inquiries with the Board of Directors.
-As part of our audit procedures, we evaluated correspondence with legal advisors of the Company.
+We have also incorporated elements of unpredictability in our audit, such as benchmarking of certain expenses that otherwise would not have been evaluated, and involved forensic specialists in our audit procedures.

-In addition, we performed procedures to obtain an understanding of the legal and regulatory frameworks that are applicable to the Company and identified the following areas as those most likely to have a material effect on the financial statements:
+As a result from our risk assessment, we identified the following laws and regulations as those most likely to have a material effect on the financial statements in case of non-compliance: